cysouw/graphicalgrammar/text/greatbrittain.md

 ### Swinton (1872) *A progressive grammar of the English tongue*

-William Swinton (1833-1892) in USA, but no diagram - more likely britisch tradition
+William Swinton (1833-1892) in USA (Professor of the English language in the University of California???
+Preface written in New York), but no diagram - more likely britisch tradition

 tabular based on Becker [@swinton1872: 154]